Letter from Recruitment Chair

 Being a part of Delta Gamma allows women to develop leadership skills through many executive positions within the chapter.
 Another phenomenal part of Delta Gamma is the extensive alumnae network in Denver and more than 200 alumnae chapters across the country.
 Philanthropy is very important to us as we work closely with our organization, “Service for Sight.”
 We are honored to have funded the opening of the “Anchor Center,” a school for visually impaired children, right here in Denver!
 Having this school located in Denver allows us to do hands-on work that makes a noticeable difference in our community while also giving new meaning to our motto, “Do Good.”

 Recruitment allows us in Delta Gamma to extend to you the vast amount of friendships, opportunities, and pride that we share in our organization.
-If you are contemplating participating in recruitment, I strongly urge you to give it a shot; you have nothing to lose.
+If you are contemplating participating in recruitment, I strongly urge you to give it a chance; you have nothing to lose.
 I want to leave you with the most useful piece of advice I was given, the best thing you can do during recruitment is be yourself and have fun while doing it, don’t stress over the little things no matter how big they feel, they will all pass when you find the Panhellenic organization that feels like home!

 With Love and Excitement from the Beta Chi Chapter of Delta Gamma,